-Our pediatrician, Dr Richard Lubel, reminded us that our children came to live in our home and they would have to learn to adapt to the new environment.
-If in doubt we relied on Dr Spockís book on the "do's and don'ts" of child rearing
+Our pediatrician, reminded us that our children came to live in our home and they would have to learn to adapt to the new environment.
+If in doubt we relied on Dr Spock's book on the do's and don'ts of child rearing

 No feeding on demand, we quickly had our children on our schedule that we could live with.
-Plenty of spaghetti and peanut butter and jam sandwiches were the mainstay of our childrenís diets.
-Not only did they survive the food they were very healthy and grew like weeds in the woods.
+Plenty of spaghetti and peanut butter and jam sandwiches were the mainstay of our children's diets.
+Not only did they survive they thrived on the food they were very healthy and grew like weeds around the Mill Pond.

 I learned from my father that when I fell down that he would tell me to "come-on-over to him and he would pick me up ."
 No need for fake bandages or ice packs to try and heal the non existent injuries.
 If you could walk over to him you were not hurt and you did not need any help.

-Each term we were invited to attend parentís night to find out how are children were doing.
-My children had to come along with us to meet with the teachers to hear their feedback.
-It was their evaluation not mine: if the comments were positive then our children could glow with the praise but if there was room for improvement our children were made aware of the problems and how to correct them.
+Each term we were invited to attend parent's night to find out how are children were doing.
+My children had to come along with us to meet and greet the teachers to hear their feedback.
+It was their evaluation not ours: if the comments were positive then our children could glow with the praise but if there was room for improvement our children were made aware of the problems and how to correct them.